KaiFig/Unit_3/Project/read_me.md

 db.run_save(query)
 db.close()
 ```
-**Fig x** This is part of the main python code which enables the user to input the date for each game that they watch.
+**Fig 20** This is part of the main python code which enables the user to input the date for each game that they watch.
 The dates are made into datetime format by the datetime.datetime command
 ```.py
 x = self.id_game
 db = database_worker("my_application.db")